Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Fundamentals of HDC/VSA

 \subsubsection{High-dimensional space}

-VSA requires a high-dimensional space.
-The appropriate choice of dimensionality $N$ is somewhat dependent on the problem, but there are simple rules of thumb ($N > 1,000$, for example), and much more important is the representation of particular data structures in the given problem.
-As mentioned above, there are VSA models defined for different types of spaces (see Section~\ref{sect:frameworks} for more details).
+HDC/VSA requires a high-dimensional space.
+The appropriate choice of dimensionality $N$ is somewhat dependent on the problem, but there are simple rules of thumb ($N > 1,000$, for example), and the representation of particular data structures in the given problem is much more important.
+As mentioned above, there are HDC/VSA models defined for different types of spaces (see Section~\ref{sect:frameworks} for more details).
+In this article, we will use a variation of the Multiply-Add-Permute model (MAP-I, see, e.g.,~\cite{SchlegelVSAComparison2020}) that operates in integer vector spaces ($\mathbb{Z}^N$).
 Operations and properties that have proven useful are presented below (Appendix~\ref{sect:VSA:summary} provides the summary).
-It is worth pointing out here that VSA operations on hypervectors (Section~\ref{sect:oper}) go well beyond what a traditional ``vector space'' specifies (a vector addition operation, a scalar multiplication operation and $8$ related axioms).
-Namely, we include a multiplication operation \emph{between} two vectors and a complementary permutation operation.
-For VSAs that use thresholding, vector addition is not even precisely linear.
-While VSAs will sometimes leverage linear operations on vectors, our reference to a ``space of vectors'' is not in the strict linear algebra sense, but to something far richer.
+It is worth pointing out that the superposition and binding of hypervectors form an algebraic structure that resembles a field, and that permutations extend the algebra to all finite groups up to size $N$.